nostradomus/ATtinyISPprogrammerShield/README.md

 ### What’s on the board

-The board is fit with 3 IC sockets (8, 14 and 20 pin), for the 3 types attiny’s. **Only one chip should be fit at a time !** On the prototype, pin headers with double functionality have been mounted.
+The board is fit with 3 IC sockets (8, 14 and 20 pin), for the 3 types attiny’s. **Only one chip should be fit at a time** :exclamation: On the prototype, pin headers with double functionality have been mounted.
 Pins on the bottom-side to fit on the Arduino board, and feed-through female headers on the top for easy access of all Arduino connections.
 The push button, is connected to the reset lines of the attiny’s with a 10kΩ pull-up resistor.
 When the shield is cut correctly, the reset button for the Arduino UNO itself should still be accessible.
 In order to make the Arduino Uno work as an ISP programmer a 10µF capacitor needs to be connected on its reset-line.
 Three LED’s are available to visualise the correct functionality of the programming procedure.
 An optional AVR ISP socket has been foreseen in order to use the shield as stand-alone with a commercial programmer.